mustafakarakus/Config/README.md

 [![Build](https://travis-ci.org/mustafakarakus/Config.svg?branch=master)](https://travis-ci.org/mustafakarakus/Config)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

-  Config is a framework written in Swift that makes it easy for you to configure your applicaton based on JSON.
+  Config is a framework written in Swift that makes it easy for you to use JSON file as a configuration, with JSON keys in dot notation in your application.
-  JSON files can be your configuration files.

 ## Requirements